xurizaemon/node-cursed-mattress/README.md

-# node-foo
+# node-cursed-mattress

 Almost certainly not what you're looking for.
 This is just me exploring a mock JS API client so that I can roadtest assumptions alongside a real one.

-Use of this code is known to lead to ocular exsanguination.
+Use of this cursed code is known to lead to ocular exsanguination.

 The server sourcecode is at: